cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## Proxy

 By default, the upload daemon will use the system-wide proxy settings.
-However, you can override this behaviour in the `UploadDaemon\UploadDaemon.exe.config` file.
-Examples are provided there for turning off the proxy alltogether and for using a different proxy.
+However, you can override this behavior in the `UploadDaemon\UploadDaemon.exe.config` file.
+Examples are provided there for turning off the proxy altogether and for using a different proxy.

 # Build Process